RowanDurrant/Chess-Engine/README.md

 How it works: when it's your turn you will be presented with a list of possible moves.
 Type the row number (not piece ID!) into the console and it'll move the chosen piece to the chosen position.
 If you want to do something fancier either type in "O-O" for a king-side castle, "O-O-O" for a queen-side castle or "En Passant" followed by the file of the pawn to en passant (ex: "En Passant D" to en passant with the D pawn).

+To add: choose to be black or white for ELO testing purposes, and randomised black/white for normal play.